ComposiTV/commute/README.md

 Press the Guide button to open the launcher.

-Press B to close the focused program (this will not exit the launcher).
+Press the Back button to close the focused program (this will not exit the launcher).

+Press B to exit the launcher.

-Pressing the Back button toggles the on screen keyboard.
+Press X to toggle the on screen keyboard.

 Press Y to toggle fullscreen.